Updated: Nov 12

 In 2015 I had never heard the word vestibule.
 Now I can’t imagine a tent without one.
 Consider it your front porch when camping.
 You can leave your pack and your boots in there overnight.
 In the mornings I brew my coffee in my vestibule (with one of the doors opened back - don't want to catch my tent on fire).

 If you absolutely have to, and are not worried about bears smelling what you will inevitably spill, you could cook your dinner in the vestibule during bad weather.
 Not recommend!
 But you could.

 Don't know what a vestibule is?
 Go here to learn.

 I’m not as concerned about my pack weight as other hikers.
 Both of my tents pack down at 6 pounds.
 Appalachian Trail through-hikers would probably gasp at that value.
-One of the popular MSR tents, which appears strikingly similar to my Hyke & Byke tent, is advertised at approximately 3 pounds.
+One of the popular MSR tents I've been eyeing is advertised at approximately 3 pounds.
 But the MSR tent is more than triple the cost of my tent.
-I introduce you to the trade off.

 I don’t mean to marginalize the 3 pounds and the expense to get there.
 Every ounce you carry adds up.
 The heavier the pack the greater the effort to get to that mountain peak.
 I’m personally okay packing a bit heavier than most hikers.
-In the cold weather, I'll generally go out with my pack near 45 pounds.
-In the summer I’m down to 38 or 39 pounds.
-One of my hiking friends goes out at around 33 pounds in the summer.
+In the cold weather, I'll generally go out with my pack near 37 pounds in cold weather.
+In the summer I’m down to 32 or 33 pounds.
+One of my hiking friends goes out at around 29 pounds in the summer.